dmnfarrell/dmnfarrell.github.io/_posts/2020-02-28-genomics-sarscov2-python.markdown

 ## Structural view of receptor binding domain

 You can view models of the virus protein structures on SWISS-MODEL here: https://swissmodel.expasy.org/repository/species/2697049.
 They are based on the closest proteome and associated known structures.
-The particular model of interest here is the heterodimer Spike protein complexed with the human ACE receptor.
+The particular model of interest here is the heterodimer Spike protein complexed with the human ACE2 receptor.
 Here we show a basic example of how to view the binding domain with PyMol.
 We can use Python to load and set up a scene focused on the interacting residues.
 The mutated residues are L455, F486, Q493, S494, N501, and Y505 using the coordinates of the model structure.
-The method find_interacting_residues selects the six key residues on chain C, the Spike protein and finds all residues in the receptor (chain D) within 4Å of any of these.
+The method `find_interacting_residues` selects the six key residues on chain C, the Spike protein and finds all residues in the receptor (chain D) within 4Å of any of these.
 This gives us a simple picture of the interaction.
 More in depth study of the structure is beyond the scope of this article.

 ```python
 def find_interacting_residues():